Bergwiehuegel/SWEN1_MTCG/README.md

 - Since I didn't think about DB connection mocking or seperation of concerns - no tests involving the DB
 - Should've structured Routing a bit differently to be able to test with Moq HttpSvrEventArgs.

+## Known Issues

+- trade error feedback is limited
+- a LOT of null reference warnings
+- the above mentioned subpar use of object oriented stuff

 ## Time Tracking